-Evapotranspiration at a given pixel λET is calculated by multiplying ETf by the maximum reference ET or potential ET.
-The advantage of this approach is the simplification of the model that enables operational application over large areas and limited data requirements.
+Evapotranspiration at a given pixel (λET) is calculated by multiplying ETf by the maximum reference ET0 or potential ET.
+The advantage of this approach is the simplification of the model that enables operational application over large areas with limited data requirements.
 SSEBop relies on the accuracy of the TR and dT estimation, so it can produce inaccurate ET estimates on surfaces with high albedo and emissivity values that are different from the soil-vegetation complexes found in agricultural settings.
 To improve the accuracy of ET estimates, please refer to Senay et al. (2013) for suggested methods to condition Ts over surfaces with high albedo and emissivity.

 3.2.3.4.
 From instantaneous to daily ET

 Temperature- and energy-based methods provide instantaneous estimates of ET, but instantaneous estimates may be of little use for mapping seasonal crop water use (Petropoulos, 2013).
-A large number of methods have been proposed for the retrieval of daytime and daily average ET from instantaneous estimates derived from remote sensing data.
+A large number of methods have been proposed for the retrieval of daytime and daily average ET from instantaneous estimates derived from EO methods?.
 Those methods utilise spectral information acquired in the very near infrared (VNIR) and thermal infrared (TIR) parts of the electromagnetic spectrum, and generally vary widely from purely empirical to physically-based.
 This section of the chapter provides an overview of some of the key approaches developed in temporally extrapolating the instantaneous energy fluxes derived from remote sensing observations to estimates of daily and seasonal ET.
 Analogous detailed reviews on the topic have been provided in the past by a number of investigators (Crago, 1996; Kalma et al., 2008; Petropoulos, 2013).

-Satellite imagery estimates ET at a single instant (SEBAL, METRIC) or over the morning hours (ALEXI).
-Several approaches may be used to calculate daily total ET from the instantaneous imagery (Chávez et al., 2008), though two methods are most commonly applied: the evaporative fraction approach and the crop coefficient approach.
+Satellite methods estimate ET at a single instant (SEBAL, METRIC) or over the morning hours (ALEXI).
+Several approaches may be used to calculate daily total ET from the instantaneous imagery (Chávez et al., 2008), though two methods are most commonly applied: the evaporative fraction approach (EF) and the crop coefficient approach.
 The evaporative fraction approach uses the satellite-derived ET to calculate ET as a fraction of available energy (Rn-G):